≡ Menu

 * Ford’s fiscal year begins on Jan 1 and ends on Dec 31.

 Ford Blue, Ford Model e, Ford Pro, and Ford Next are new reportable segments introduced as part of a reorganization in fiscal year 2023.
+However, starting in fiscal year 2025, Ford Next has been declassified as a standalone reportable segment, with its ongoing projects and investments likely folded into the ‘Other’ category or integrated across the remaining primary business units.

-The definitions of Ford’s new segments are available here: Ford Blue, Ford Model e, Ford Pro, And Ford Next.
+The definitions of Ford’s new segments are available here: Ford Blue, Ford Model e, Ford Pro, and Ford Next.

-Ford Credit 6.6%
+Ford Credit $11,949.00

 Back To Table Of Contents